elliebirthday/elliebirthday.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Introduction

+# A Trip Down Memory Lane...

+## May 1, 2017
+I am in moz.
+I like my host family and house.
+My name means "he does" in Portuguese.

+In Portuguese: "Ele" means he and it pronounced how we say "ellie."
+So people keep telling stories about people and all I can here is "ellie *rapid Portuguese* ellie *rapid Portuguese*."
+And interestingly enough "faz" means does and is pronounced how we say "fahs."

+So ellie fahs sounds exactly like "ele faz" meaning "he does" which is said quite a lot especially during these first few weeks of introductions.
+For the record "ela faz" means "she does" and that kinda sounds like my name too and I feel all empowered by that one.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for